OlivierTroch/GettingStartedWithArch/README.md

 I install **bspwm** on recommendation, using the [Arch bpswm wiki](https://wiki.archlinux.org/index.php/Bspwm).
 After the initial configuration I install a "terminal emulator", which I edit in "~/.config/sxhkd/sxhkdrc".
 Next time I'll make the terminal emulator AZERTY again lol.

+## 07/26/2020: And I thought it's been a while the previous time
+Anyhow, because I was hardstuck before, I decided to install a desktop environment by using this [video](https://www.youtube.com/watch?v=P4IV5BYPiPs) that comes clean of the box, called 'Plasma 5' and my excitement ramped up again.
+It didn't go without errors, that's for sure but you learn from your mistakes.
+I didn't install a lot besides [YaY](https://github.com/Jguer/yay), a browser(Firefox), Spotify and [Aria2c](https://aria2.github.io/) which is used to download torrents. (of course only for the legal ones, I swear..)
+As one famous terminator once told, **I'll be back**.